 Safety & Pickpockets

-- Prague is one of the most popular European destinations which makes it the pickpocket’s paradise!
+– Prague is one of the most famous European destinations, making it the pickpocket’s paradise!

-- Don’t become paranoid.
+– Don’t become paranoid.
 Make sure you are still enjoying yourself on your trip.
-Although pickpocketing is a problem in Prague, just like it is a problem in many tourist destinations around the world, it doesn’t mean that thieves are waiting for you at every corner.
+Although pickpocketing is a problem in Prague, just like it is in many tourist destinations around the world, it doesn’t mean thieves are waiting for you at every corner.

 Tips to avoid becoming the victim of a pickpocket:

-- Always remember to keep your bag closed and avoid carrying your passport, wallet and valuables in your back pocket.
+– Always keep your bag closed and avoid carrying your passport, wallet, and valuables in your back pocket.

 - It is also recommended to wear your backpack on your chest.